pulumi/pulumi-hugo/themes/default/content/blog/iac-recommended-practices-using-automation-api/index.md

 In some cases, organizations can use existing build automation tools and CI/CD pipelines to assist.
 What's really needed, though, is a way to programmatically control the IaC tooling, and that's what Pulumi's Automation API is.
 The Pulumi Automation API allows Zephyr's teams to use a general purpose programming language to automate Pulumi operations like performing an update, refreshing the stack state, or destroying a stack.
 Like Pulumi itself, the Pulumi Automation API supports multiple languages and supports multiple state backends, including Pulumi Cloud.
 Further, there is **no requirement** that Pulumi Automation API programs are written in the same language as the Pulumi programs they automate.
 In the case of Zephyr, which thus far has chosen to use TypeScript for their Pulumi programs, this means they are free to use any supported language for their Pulumi Automation API programs.

-When the Zephyr team started evaluating options for simplifying the deployment of their online store and associated infrastructure, they decided to move forward with Automation API for these reasons:
+When the Zephyr team started evaluating options for simplifying the deployment of their online store and associated infrastructure, they decided to move forward with the Pulumi Automation API for these reasons:

 * Tight integration with Pulumi and Pulumi Cloud
 * Support for Pulumi Deployments (something we'll examine in the next blog post)